ArthurIbias/jquery-treegrid/README.md

 TreeGrid plugin for jQuery
 ==========

-See more information at http://maxazan.github.io/jquery-treegrid
+See more information at [forked from] http://maxazan.github.io/jquery-treegrid

 ## Installation